JenniferJohnstone/mjn-Clothing/README.md

+##Please note
+This was collaborative project created over the period of a few weeks between 2 other students.

 ## Main purpose of project:

 The main purpose of our project is to provide an e-commerce platform for those who are interested in online shopping.
 Our web application is called MJN Clothing, which is made from our team member’s initials.
 In addition, creating an e-commerce platform would be challenging and enjoyable for us, so we tried to provide a variety of products for our potential customers with the modern design of website.